-TriNav’s PEDD approach significantly increases the T:N* ratio.
-Increased T:N ratio is associated with improved patient outcomes.
+TriNav’s PEDD approach significantly increases the T:N ratio,* which may result in better patient outcomes.1,2,4

 PEDD Improved Tumor Targeting in Liver Radioembolization with Resin Microspheres.2